Tuariki Delamere

-Tuariki John Edward Delamere (born 9 December 1951) is a former New Zealand politician and athlete.
-He was elected to the New Zealand House of Representatives in the Te Tai Rawhiti electorate, representing the New Zealand First party, in the 1996 New Zealand general election.
-He was later a member of the Te Tawharau party, before losing his seat in 1999.
+Tuariki John Edward Delamere (born 9 December 1951) is a former New Zealand politician and Cabinet Minister.
+As a college athlete in the USA, he was known for pioneering the full somersault in the long jump event.

+Delamere was elected to the New Zealand House of Representatives in the 1996 New Zealand general election, reprresenting the Te Tai Rawhiti electorate in the New Zealand First party.
+When the government coalition collapsed, he served out his term in the newly-founded Te Tawharau party.
+He later stood for parliament on The Opportunity Party ticket.

 Delamere served in the Fourth National Government, including as Minister of Customs, Minister for Pacific Island Affairs, and Minister of Immigration.

+After politics, he established an immigration consultancy and served as political advisor to the Māori King.

 Early life

 John Edward Delamere was born in 1951 at a military hospital in Papakura, and was educated in Tauranga, attending Tauranga Boys' College.
 Of Māori descent through his soldier father, his iwi affiliations include Whakatohea, Te Arawa and Te Whanau-a-Apanui.
 Delamere adopted the name Tuariki, his father's name, in 1997 after he was appointed as a Cabinet minister.
 Tuariki means "chief of high standing".

 In 1967 and 1969, he was recognised as the top Māori student in New Zealand.
 He then attended Washington State University on an athletic scholarship.
 Delamere obtained a Bachelor of Arts in 1974.
 He later obtained a Master of Business Administration from Long Island University.

 Delamere served in the United States Army from 1974 to 1978.
 He was an accountant stationed at Fort Leonard Wood, Missouri, and later joined the staff at the United States Military Academy at West Point, New York.
 After leaving the United States, Delamere worked as chief financial officer for Polynesian Airlines.
 In the early 1990s, he held a number of bureaucratic roles in New Zealand, including for the Department of Justice and Te Puni Kōkiri.

 Delamere also had a sporting career.
 He competed and set records in long jump and triple jump, representing New Zealand in those events in the 1974 Commonwealth Games at Christchurch.
 At Washington State, he pioneered the technique of a full somersault in long jump competitions, which was later banned.

 Delamere is married to Jo-Ell; they share three children and eight grandchildren.